 The little people of our city [Chamonix] and of the surroundings give to the Mont Blanc and to the snow-covered mountains which surround it the name of cursed mountains; and I myself heard in my childhood to peasants that these eternal snows were the effect of a curse which the inhabitants of these mountains had attracted by their crimes.

-Religious processions were used to ward off fate.
-In the case of Chamonix, the legend says that Mount Malet - today's dent du Géant (4013m) - is the home of a demon, sent here in exile until the end of the world by Saint Bernard de Menthon, the founder of the hospice of the Great St. Bernard, the demon in question previously occupying the pass of the same name.
-The inhabitants of Chamonix attributed the advancing glaciers to the demon and sought to protect themselves by exorcism, organizing processions and imploring God to preserve them from this danger.
+Religious processions were held to ward off fate.
+In the case of Chamonix, legend has it that Mont Malet - today's dent du Géant (4013m) - is the abode of a demon, sent here in exile until the end of the world by Saint Bernard de Menthon, founder of the Grand-Saint-Bernard hospice, the demon in question having previously occupied the pass of the same name.
+The inhabitants of Chamonix attributed the advancing glaciers to the demon, and sought protection from it through exorcism, organizing processions and imploring God to save them from this peril.

 These beliefs explain why even today many mountains in the Alps have a negative name: Mount of Doom, Devil's Needles, etc.